rage/programming-23/data/part-10/3-oo-programming-techniques.md

 It is very rarely necessary to implement all the arithmetic and comparison operators in your own classes.
 For example, division is an operation which rarely makes sense outside numerical objects.
 What would be the result of dividing a Student object by three, or by another Student object?
 Nevertheless, some of these operators are often very useful with also your own classes.
 The selection of methods to implement depends on what makes sense, knowing the properties of your objects.

 Let's have a look at a class which models a single note.
-If we implement the `__add__` method in the class definition, the addition operator `+` becomes available on our Note objects:
+If we implement the `__add__` method within our class definition, the addition operator `+` becomes available on our Note objects:

 ```python
 from datetime import datetime